My Dogs Got Into a Fight — Here's How We Got Our Pack Back

 He did not.

-Marc and I worked every week and as needed on:
+Marc and I started working every week - and as needed on:

 • Dog obedience and excitement control

-• Crate management – the best ways to use crates for moving dogs around, personal space and timeouts
+• Crate management – use crates for movement, personal space and timeouts

-We now have a very fun, obedient (debatable with Airedales) and manageable pack but still work at it every day.
+Fast forward to 2026.
+We now have a fun, obedient (debatable with Airedales), and manageable pack.
+We still work at it every day.

 Comments